RikkuX491/SE-NYC-071524-Phase-2/README.md

 ## Setup
 Please make sure that you are inside the folder for this repository (the `SE-NYC-071524-Phase-2` folder) before following these instructions for setup:

-1. Run the following command in the terminal to create a new React application:
+1. Run the following command in the terminal to create a new React application named `pets-app`:

 ```
-npx create-react-app app-name
+npx create-react-app pets-app
 ```

 2. Run the following command in the terminal to move inside of the directory for the React application: